ElenaChes/Express-Js--URL-shortener/README.md

 - u - Url: The url you'd like to shorten.
 - p - Page: The url extension your short url will get.
 For example,<br>
   if your urlRemote=`https://myapp.com` and p=`page`, the short url you've registered will be at `https://myapp.com/page`.
 - l (lowercase L) - Label: A readable name for your short url.
 - rb - Registered By: Name or ID (depending on platform) of the user that registered the short url.

-Extra:
+> [!NOTE]

-- The `n` before a parameter name in the editing options indicates "new".
+> The `n` before a parameter name in the editing options indicates "new".

 ## Responses: